Run this cell to set up packages for lecture.

 =

-is bound to9
+is bound to 9

-(value) not23 - 14
+(value) not 23 - 14

-# Note: This is an assignment statement, not an expression.
+(expression).# Note: This is an assignment statement, not an expression.

 # Assignment statements don't output anything!